Jackson College for Women: Coeducation and origins

 with the motion facing little commentary, and no opposition, within either the Massachusetts House of Representatives or the Massachusetts Senate.

 An account at the time in the Journal of Education said that under the arrangement, the women of Tufts "are not to be deprived of their privileges ... but granted them under conditions that will be more acceptable to all concerned."

 Other coordinate colleges began in similar circumstances: as a means to either avoid, or reverse, full coeducation.

 The most prominent coordinate instantiations were Radcliffe College for Harvard College, Barnard College for Columbia College, Columbia University, and Pembroke College in Brown University.
 Others included the Sophie Newcomb College for Tulane University, the Flora Stone Mather College for Women for Western Reserve University, and a Women's College at the University of Rochester.
 For a while there was also a special Women's Laboratory at the Massachusetts Institute of Technology.
 As these instances suggest, coordinate colleges were most frequently seen in the eastern United States.
+Colleges in the western United States, in contrast, tended to adopt co-education.
+In addition to the coordinate colleges, Massachusetts in particular had a number of stand-alone women's colleges, including three of the "Seven Sisters" – Mount Holyoke College, Smith College, and Wellesley College – as well as Emmanuel College, Pine Manor College, Simmons College, and Wheaton College.